GovReady/govready-q/docs/Schema.md

 * They are displayed in the Related Controls page for the project.
 Add a `title` attribute to set the heading text above the document's content.
 * They can be accessed from higher-level apps into which this app has been added.
 In a higher-level app, access the rendered HTML value of the output document as `{{question.output_documents.document_id}}`.

+When `display: top` is set on an output document, it is rendered above the *Your Answers* section.

 #### Test Answers

 Projects can provide sets of exemplar answers for use in test scripts. e.g.: